March 11-16, 2025 in Berea, Kentucky

 Who This Retreat is For:

-• People 18+ who are engaged in any form of performance or theater
+• People 18+ who are engaged in any kind of performance or theater

 • People who support feminism, LGBTQIA+ rights, and anti-racism, and/or whose work engages with these ideas